pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 The intent of the current default merge strategy is to prevent unintentional deletions of critical properties from existing workloads.

-However, it is found that this default strategy is counter-intuitive for users and `merge` is deprecated as of Tanzu Application Platform v1.4.0.
-The default update strategy is switched to `replace` in 2024.
+**Note** The default value for the `--update-strategy flag` will change from merge to replace in Tanzu Application Platform v1.7.0.

-Examples of the outcomes of both `merge` and `replace` update strategies are provided in the following:
+Examples of the outcomes of both `merge` and `replace` update strategies are provided in the following examples:

 - ```console
   # Export workload if there is no previous yaml definition